NALTP/Rules/README.md

             - (IV) The highest tier will be 100 TC.
       - (iii) Trades, including those involving TC, are allowed during each draft.
       - (iv) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
-      - (v) Remaining TC are destroyed at the conclusion of each draft and may not be carried forward in any way.
+      - (v) Remaining TCM and TCN are destroyed at the conclusion of each draft and may not be carried forward in any way.
+Remaining TCA are preserved as well as the value of TCA assigned to players drafted at auction.
       - (vi) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
       - (vii) TC may not be spent to remove a player from a roster and replace them on the draft board.
         - (1) In cases where a captain mistakenly drafts a player, the CRC may allow them to replace the player for a TC penalty.